 - Resource materials referenced for recommended procedures

-- Reports from any Resistograph/Tomography testing including clear and legible copies of the charts which are scientifically supported
+- Reports from any Resistograph/Tomography testing including clear and legible copies of the charts that are scientifically supported

 Finding the best priced consulting arborists